zrax/string_theory/README.md

 String Theory is a flexible C++11 library for string manipulation and storage.
 It stores data internally as UTF-8, for ease of use with exiting C/C++ APIs.
-It can also handle conversion to and from UTF-16 and UTF-32, and has a variety of methods for easier text manipulation.
+It can also handle conversion to and from UTF-16, UTF-32, and Latin-1, and has a variety of methods to simplify text manipulation.

-In addition, if your compiler supports it, String Theory includes a powerful type-safe string formatter (`ST::format`), which can be extended with custom type formatters by end-user code.
+In addition String Theory includes a powerful and fast type-safe string formatter (`ST::format`), which can be extended with custom type formatters by end-user code.

 You can find the [full documentation](https://github.com/zrax/string_theory/wiki) online at https://github.com/zrax/string_theory/wiki.